Kraks/dataflow-analysis/README.md

 A Racket implementation of traditional dataflow analyses for an imperative language TIP.

-### The TIP Language
+### Target: the TIP Language

-The TIP language is largely inspired from the lecture notes _Static Program Analysis_[1], but mixed with S-Expression syntax.
+These analyses are targeted for S-Expression based TIP language.
+The syntax is largely extracted from the great lecture notes _Static Program Analysis_[1].

 **An Example**